 Any cat who has a dog-like personality will love playing and spending time with you.
 Keeping their toy box full and updated helps them to stay out of hijinks and will satisfy their curious nature.
 You’ll love watching them chase and pounce on our specifically designed toys.
 Don’t throw the box out either, as we all know with cats: If it fits, they sit!”

-When you are a member of the KONG Club, you not only receive a new round of toys for your furry pal, but you’ll also receive expert-led guidance for every stage of your pet’s life.
-Our different monthly wellness building blocks will have your pet parent toolbox full of tips and tricks to keep your pet safe, healthy, and happy.
+When you are a member of the KONG Club, you’ll receive expert-led guidance for every stage of your pet’s life.

-Join the club today, and enjoy the fun and guidance of us being right by your side.
+Join the club today, and guidance of us being right by your side.